-Ballet fitness combines the elegance of ballet with controlled movements and isolatory isometric contractions to improve muscle tone, definition and coordination.
-Here a just a few Ballet fitness exercises that you can do at home with any railing (to substitute for the barre).
+Ballet barre fitness combines the elegance of ballet with controlled movements and isolatory isometric contractions to improve muscle tone, definition and coordination.
+Here a just a few ballet fitness exercises that you can do at home with any railing (to substitute for the barre).

 1.)
 Leg Raise Circles.
 Using a railing for support, abduct your hip until your leg is raises to its fullest capability.
 After a brief isometric contraction, proceed by making small circles with your leg and foot - both clockwise and counterclockwise.

 2.)
 Plie' Squat with Calf Raise.
 While holding a railing or table top for support, position your feet so that your knees are pointing outward.
 Proceed with a squat until knees are bent to approximately 90 degrees.
 When standing from the squat, proceed into a calf raise.
 For advanced students, the calf raise can be performed while lowering into the squat.